gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ```

 Importantly notice that we are defining the Subsequence associated type to be
 the default subsequence type (a slice on top of Self).
+As mentioned in the
+introduction, we are going to declare the protocol as a normal protocol in the
+standard library allowing for the standard library to add additional helper
+methods here and implement them using default protocol extensions.

 ### Clang Importer Change: Import Fixed Size Arrays as Sugared Homogeneous Tuples